UIM-Community/Perl-SDK/server.md

 The attach method causes the session to attach to a queue defined on the hub.
 As opposed to the subscribe method, messages are queued when the process is detached (for example, not running, or running but detached).

+#### subscribe(subjects,hubip,hubport)

+The subscribe method causes the session to set up a subscribe channel at the hub.
+This type of channel is not secure in the sense of deliverability.
+Messages are only directed down the channel when the session is listening.

 #### detach(id)

 The detach method disconnects the subscribe channel that is referenced by the $id parameter.
 The first channel is used if no parameter is supplied.